daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## Amazon API Gateway

-The Amazon API Gateway is a serverless and scalable service used for building a serverless API service with AWS Lambda.
-It will proxy the request to AWS Lambda.
+The Amazon API Gateway is a serverless and scalable service used for building a serverless API service with AWS Lambda, EC2, other AWS services, and other publicly accessible endpoints.
 Supports RESTful APIs and WebSocket APIs.

 ### REST vs HTTP APIs